-Mitigation Measure BIO-1: Avoidance of Special-Status Plants.
-Prior to ground-disturbing activities (e.g., vegetation removal and grading), a qualified botanist/biologist shall conduct a habitat assessment to determine the presence or absence of suitable habitat for special-status plant species.
+Mitigation Measure BIO1: Avoidance of Special-Status Plants.
+Prior to ground-disturbing activities (e.g., vegetation removal and grading) LCWA's approval of project plans or publication of subsequent CEQA documents, a qualified botanist/biologist shall conduct a habitat assessment to determine the presence or absence of suitable habitat for special-status plant species.
 If suitable habitat is determined to be present, focused plant surveys should be conducted in accordance with Protocols for Surveying and Evaluating Impacts to Special Status Native Plant Populations and Sensitive Natural Communities (CDFW, March 20, 2018).
+Consistent with the CDFW protocol, such focused special-status plant surveys will be conducted during the appropriate blooming period for these species, with May and June likely having the highest number of species in flower.
+The results of focused special-status plant species will be incorporated into restoration design plans.
 The locations of any special-status plants within 25 feet of proposed disturbance areas shall be identified and mapped.
 Individual plants shall be flagged for avoidance and an avoidance buffer of at least 10 feet shall be established around the plant(s).

 If special-status plants cannot be avoided, they shall be incorporated into the proposed program's restoration design at a minimum ratio of 1:1 (one plant planted for every one plant removed, or 1 square foot of absolute cover planted for every 1 square foot of absolute cover removed).
+For special-status plant species with small population numbers (less than 50 individuals), higher mitigation ratios up to 7:1 will be incorporated, where on-site seed sources are available.
+Higher mitigation ratios of up to 3:1 will be incorporated where suitable habitat area can support populations of large individual numbers.
 Special-status plants that cannot be avoided shall be salvaged prior to impacts using species-specific propagation methods, such as transplanting, seed and cuttings.
 Seed collection shall occur during the appropriate time of year for each species.
 Seeds shall be propagated by a qualified horticulturalist or in a local nursery, and shall be incorporated into habitat-specific seed mixes that will be used for revegetation of the restoration areas.
+Plant transplantation of perennial species is a potential mitigation technique but must be used sparingly and only when receiving site parameters are a suitable match from the donor location.
+Performance standard for the success of propagated or transplanted species will be achieved with the survival of the appropriate number of individuals meeting the mitigation ratio (1:1 for most species) after five years of growth and the establishment of a self-propagating population for annual species for a minimum of three years after revegetation completion for a specific area.